syedamaann/Q-Learning-Agent-for-Frozen-Lake-Navigation/README.md

 ## Acknowledgments

 Special thanks to freeCodeCamp for providing the educational resources that inspired this project.
 Their tutorials and exercises on reinforcement learning and Q-Learning have been instrumental in developing this project.

-## License

-This project is licensed under the MIT License - see the LICENSE file in the repository for more details.